5 Modern Day Digital Marketing Challenges And How to Overcome Them

 Challenge #5: Dealing with Information Overload

-Last but not least, one of the bigger challenges for digital marketers is dealing with an audience that has a terrible case of information overload (primarily due to them being online and hence subjugated to many marketing messages and ads in a limited span of time).
+Last but not least, one of the bigger challenges for digital marketers is dealing with an audience that has a severe case of information overload (primarily because they are online and therefore exposed to many marketing messages and ads in a limited time window).

 How to overcome it?